nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_conversion.md

 ## ToString

-Converts the input to the most obvious string representation with String.valueOf(...).
+Convert CharBuffer to String Converts the input to the most obvious string representation with String.valueOf(...).
 Forms which accept a function will evaluate that function first and then apply String.valueOf() to the result.

 - `Float -> ToString() -> String`